 This is one of the most important kinds of trust in a marriage.

 Fidelity is an important part of any relationship.
 Everyone has a different definition of fidelity.
 Therefore, it is important to have a discussion with your partner about his viewpoints on fidelity so that both of you are on the same page.

 Fidelity is not just restricted to sexual intimacy but also extends to emotional intimacy that two people share.

-If you are unhappy in your marriage, talk about it with your partner or seek professional counseling rather than looking for a part-time lover outside marriage.
+If you are unhappy in your marriage, talk about it with your partner or seek professional counselling rather than looking for a part-time lover outside marriage.

 True love should be wild but free.
 Love blossoms in an environment of safety and security.